 The Agile Manifesto is comprised of four foundation values and 12 supporting principles which lead the Agile approach to software development.
-Agile methodology applies the four values in different ways,it will guide to the development and delivery of high-quality, working software.
+The agile methodology applies the four values in different ways, it will guide to the development and delivery of high-quality, working software.

 1. Individuals and Interactions Over Processes and Tools